EDDiscovery/EDDiscovery/Proposed-databases-in-EDD-5.0.md

 Migrated from the `EDDiscovery.Bookmarks` table.

-# View EDDSystems
+# EDDSystems database

-A view, combining the System table and the Populated table.
+A database (`EDDSystems.sqlite`), containing the System table and the Populated table.

 EDSM data is stored in the Systems table.
 EDDB data is stored in the PopulatedSystems table.

-The view is composed of:
+The Systems and PopulatedSystems tables can be combined at runtime using the following command (which can theoretically be made into a view):
 ```sql
 SELECT *
 FROM Systems edsm